localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 This allows you to bypass the need to rely on the live version for local development and testing, while also enabling high-velocity, high-quality, agile test-driven development for your data applications.
 With this release, we are demonstrating our commitment to go multi-cloud and build a complete suite of developer tools that will allow you to achieve efficiency and cost savings by bringing development and testing closer together.

 The Snowflake emulator is currently in **public preview**, and [you can reach out to us](https://localstack.cloud/contact) to get access!
-This blog explores how we reached this important milestone, what it means for our users, and provides a quick introduction to help you get started.
+This blog explores how we've reached this important milestone, outlines what it means for our users, and provides a quick introduction to help you get started.

 For guidance, please navigate to our [LocalStack Snowflake emulator documentation](https://snowflake.localstack.cloud/introduction/).